Why AI Agents Need Audit Trails

 Real-world applications

 What if every financial operation was automatically auditable?
-Not as an afterthought—by design.
+Not as an afterthought, but by design.

 Current forensics reconstructs what might have happened.
 Deterministic replay shows what actually happened.